-- The use of a Plan identification card to obtain benefits after you are no longer enrolled in the Plan is a fraudulent action subject to review by the Inspector General. - Medical data that does not identify individual members may be disclosed as a result of bona fide medical research or education. - General Information When a family member is hospitalized on the effective date of an enrollment change and continues to receive benefits under the old plan, benefits under the new plan will begin for other family members on the effective date of the new enrollment.

-An enrollee with Self Only coverage who is expecting a baby or the addition of a child may change to a Self and Family enrollment up to 60 days after the birth or addition.

-Annuitants and former spouses with FEHB coverage, and who are covered by Medicare Part B, may join a Medicare prepaid plan if they do not have Medicare Part A, but they will probably have to pay for hospital coverage.
-They may also remain enrolled under an FEHB plan when they enroll in a Medicare prepaid plan.

-Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A).

-Temporary continuation of coverage (TCC) for employees or family member who lose eligibility for FEHB coverage includes one free 31-day extension of coverage and may include a second.
-How these are coordinated has been clarified; notification and election requirements have also been clarified.

-"Conversion to individual coverage" does not require evidence of good health and the plan is not permitted to impose a waiting period or limit coverage for preexisting conditions; benefits and rates under the individual contract may differ from those under the FEHB Program.
+- The brochure has been clarified to show procedures, services, drugs and supplies related to abortions are excluded except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest. - The brochure has been clarified to add lung (single or double) transplants to the list of other covered transplants.
+Previously, these organ transplants were not shown as covered. - The brochure has been clarified to show all eye surgery which includes radial keratotomy, that is solely for the purpose of correcting refractive defects is not covered.
+Previously, there was no brochure language regarding surgery for the purpose of refractive correction. - "Nonexperimental implants" is now termed "The insertion of internal prosthetic devices." - The use of a Plan identification card to obtain benefits after you are no longer enrolled in the Plan is a fraudulent action subject to review by the Inspector General. - Medical data that does not identify individual members may be disclosed as a result of bona fide medical research or education. - General Information: When a family member is hospitalized on the effective date of an enrollment change and continues to receive benefits under the old plan, benefits under the new plan will begin for other family members on the effective date of the new enrollment. - An enrollee with Self Only coverage who is expecting a baby or the addition of a child may change to a Self and Family enrollment up to 60 days after the birth or addition. - Annuitants and former spouses with FEHB coverage, and who are covered by Medicare Part B, may join a Medicare prepaid plan if they do not have Medicare Part A. They may also remain enrolled under an FEHB plan when they enroll in a Medicare prepaid plan. - Federal annuitants are not required to enroll in Medicare Part B (or Part A) in order to be covered under the FEHB Program nor are their FEHB benefits reduced if they do not have Medicare Part B (or Part A). - Temporary continuation of coverage (TCC) for employees or family members who lose eligibility for FEHB coverage includes one free 31-day extension of coverage and may include a second.
+How these are coordinated has been clarified; notification and election requirements have also been clarified. - · "Conversion to individual coverage" does not require evidence of good health and the plan is not permitted to impose a waiting period or limit coverage for preexisting conditions; benefits and rates under the individual contract may differ from those under the FEHB Program.

-• "Nonexperimental implants" is now termed "The insertion of internal prosthetic devices".

-The service area was expanded to include in the state of Nevada, Carson City, zip codes 89701-89721.

-The Plan has change its mailing address to 9900 Covington Cross Dr., Las Vegas, NV 89134.
+How Kaiser Foundation Health Plan, Inc., Southern California Region Changes January 1997 continued

-Other changes
+Other Changes